JanitorialMess/Embedstiny/README.md

 - `storage` - Required to store user preferences.
 - `https://*.destiny.gg/*` - Required to access the DGG chat page.
+- `https://*.reddit.com/*` - Required to resolve short and embed Reddit links.
+- `https://redd.it/*` - Required to resolve short and embed Reddit links.
+- `https://bunkrr.su/*` - Required to resolve and embed Bunkrr links.
 - `webRequest` | `webRequestBlocking` - Required to slightly relax the Content Security Policy (CSP) of [destiny.gg](destiny.gg) to allow embedding of certain links (e.g. Twitter).

 ## Support